also known in heraldry as Potent Cross

 Their founder, Henry VI, was physically not a very imposing character, but he made up for this with his strong diplomatic skills - and a strong army.
 In addition to being the Holy Roman Emperor, Henry was King of Germany and was later crowned King of Sicily.
 It was from here that 60,000 soldiers rode off as knights to join the Third Crusade.

-Like today's crusades in the Middle East, there was a higher objective than merely spreading an ideology; it was about empire-building, acquiring as much property and power as possible.
+As with today's crusades in the Middle East, there was a higher objective than merely spreading an ideology; it was about empire-building, acquiring as much property and power as possible.
 Not content with the better part of Europe, the king wanted more. (...Moors?)

 The knights didn't spend all their time killing people however; they also guarded Christian pilgrims who visited a tented hospital at the city of Acre.
 From this, the Teutonic Order was established, and the knights worked alongside two other Jerusalem orders - the Templars and the Hospitallers.
 Pope Innocent III granted the Teutonic Knights the honour of wearing a white habit with a black cross.